ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-11
+## 2024-12-04

-Brainstorming new ideas
+Learned something interesting

-> Code is poetry in motion.
+> First, solve the problem.
+Then, write the code.

 *Auto-generated commit for activity tracking*